millerk22/emc2-labs/EMC2-Labs-Winter/lab_OOP.rst

     It is helpful to use the modulo operator ``%`` to get the remainder and the floor division operator ``//`` to get the quotient.

-So to convert 2319 to binary we do:
+As an example, to convert 2319 to binary we do:

 .. list-table:: Algorithm
    :widths: 50 25 25